rlayte/toystore/README.md

     $ go test

+*Note*: we're not cleaning up properly between integration tests yet, so they need to be run individually.
+E.g.:

+    $ go test -run Partitions

 ## Admin

 If you prefer to use a browser based tool you can run an example admin interface using [rlayte/toystore-admin](https://github.com/rlayte/toystore-admin)